Katherine Stewart MacPhail: France, 1916

-As soon as she had recovered sufficiently, MacPhail contacted the Serbian Support Fund in London and began a campaign to help the organization.
+As soon as she had recovered sufficiently, MacPhail contacted the Serbian Support Fund in London and began a campaign to help the organisation.
 She traveled all over Scotland, attended charity meetings and held lectures about her experiences in Serbia, appealing for help for the country.

-As she was unable to return to Serbia, which at the time was behind enemy lines, in January 1916, she joined the charity "Friends", which worked in France.
+As she was unable to return to Serbia, which by then was behind enemy lines, in January 1916, she joined the Friends charity, which worked in France.
 She worked at Shalona in Marni, in the Champagne region, northeast of Paris.
 In April 1916, she was offered a job in Corsica, and in May 1916, arrived in Bastia to work at a hospital.
 A few days after her arrival she went to Ajaccio, visiting a Scottish Women's Hospital.
 There, she met with several acquaintances she knew from Serbia, and they told her what was happening to their old unit.
-Finding that there were opportunities to return to Serbia, she interrupted her stay in Corsica, in order to try to organize the accommodation of Serbian orphans in the "Friends" home in the High Savai.
+Finding that there were opportunities to return to Serbia, she interrupted her stay in Corsica, in order to try to organise the accommodation of Serbian orphans in the Friends home in the High Savai.
 Unfortunately, this failed.
-"Friends" took over a hotel in Samoan, about 20 km from the Swiss border, and turned it into a refugee camp.
+Friends took over a hotel in Samoan, about 20 km from the Swiss border, and turned it into a refugee camp.
 At the end of September 1916, MacPhail took over the duties of a doctor in this home.
 During her stay in France, Dr. Sondermayer, chief of the Sanitary Department of the Serbian Army, offered her a place in a hospital and MacPhail, immediately accepted the offer.